 Even if you’re not walking the red carpet, you can still celebrate awards season like the rich and famous.
-Invite friends for a fun and glamorous Academy Awards party, kicked off with fancy cocktails.
+Invite friends for a fun and glamorous awards viewing party, kicked off with fancy cocktails.
 Pass-around appetizers and elegant hors d’oeuvres make entertaining a group easy, so you can sit back and enjoy the show.

 For nibbles, prepare a platter of deviled eggs flavored with lemon zest, bright chives and capers.
 Serve simple crab salad on fresh cucumber slices to create a special presentation.
 For a heartier hors d’oeuvre, place warm chicken meatballs with ginger and lemongrass over a bed of lettuce with lime wedges and thinly sliced green onions.